lanelps/track-a-grad/README.md

-# A starter webpack project for React
+# The friendly fe'e

+A Samoan proverbs project.

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps: